Republicans Like Jim Jordan Are Using COVID To Try To Ban Protests

 Dr. Fauci added that people should generally continue to avoid crowds because it can lead to transmission of the virus, particularly in cases where people are not taking the necessary precautions like wearing masks.
 “I don't judge one crowd versus another crowd.
 When you're in a crowd, particularly if you're not wearing a mask, that induces the spread,” Dr. Fauci said.

 Jordan pointed to canceled church services nationwide and state governments shutting down the economy — with the exception of essential businesses — to then ask Dr. Fauci why the regulations are seemingly inconsistent when it comes to protests.
-Dr. Fauci replied that there was "no inconsistency."
+Dr. Fauci replied that there is "no inconsistency."
 For the record, church services have emerged as a major source of coronavirus spread, while protests have not.

 Jordan's inappropriate line of questioning is just one example of how Republican lawmakers are launching aggressive attacks on the right to protest, using the disproven talking point that racial justice protests are contributing to the spread of coronavirus.